DivineOmega/cachet.php/README.md

 Reading data from retrieved Cachet element objects is easy.
 Just access their public member variables.

-Here's an example of outputing the id, name, description and status of a Cachet component.
+Here's an example of outputting the id, name, description and status of a Cachet component.

 ```php
 // Get components